 This Code of Conduct has been adopted to assist Councillors in meeting their responsibilities under the Act, by setting down the standards of conduct for Councillors in Wyndham City so as to ensure that the conduct of Councillors is legal, ethical and at all times appropriate and in-keeping with representing the best interests of the people of Wyndham.
-This Code also stipulates the processes to be followed in the event of a breach, including for the management of internal disputes and, as a last resort, the use of sanctions.
+This Code also stipulates the processes to be followed, including for the management of internal disputes and, as a last resort, the use of sanctions.